 Bank of America handles third-party checks on a case-by-case basis.
 To cash or deposit a third-party check, it must be endorsed by all parties, and both signing parties should be present at the branch’s Financial Center.
 If approved, the service is free for account holders; there is an $8 fee for non-account holders if the check is over $50.

-Does Bank of America Accept Third-Party Checks?
+Bank of America Third-Party Check Cashing Policy

-The check must be endorsed by all parties, according to Bank of America’s Deposit Agreement.
-The bank may also ask for ID to verify the signatures; both signers should be present and have photo IDs ready at the time of depositing or cashing the check.
+The check must be endorsed by all parties, and the bank may also ask for ID to verify the signatures.
+Both signers should be present and have photo IDs ready at the time of depositing or cashing the check.